stracquadaniolab/mooda/README.md

 **-dir** Output directory for MODOA results

 **-gf** Allow the writing of FASTA and GENBANK files,related to MOODA solution if set as True.
 Default=False

-## Documentation
-The official documentation for mooda can be found on [readthedocs](https://mooda.readthedocs.io/).

 ## Authors